krzysdz/mps-proj-polynomial/docs/report.md

 - variable number of solutions is a problem too, for an equation $ax^2 + bx + c = 0$ the following cases must be considered:
   - $a \ne 0$ - quadratic equation with two complex solutions (may be double)
   - $a = 0 \And b \ne 0$ - linear equation with a single real solution
-  - $a = 0 \And b = 0$ - there is no variable for which the equation can be solved, this leaves two opporunities:
+  - $a = 0 \And b = 0$ - there is no variable for which the equation can be solved, this leaves two possibilities:
     - $c = 0$ - the equality holds true for any value of $x$, because it does not depend on it
     - $c \ne 0$ - the equality is not satisfied regardless of the value of $x$

 The problem with number of pins on Arduino boards was avoided by using an [STM32F107](https://www.st.com/en/microcontrollers-microprocessors/stm32f107vc.html) based [STM32Butterfly2](https://kamami.pl/zestawy-uruchomieniowe-stm32/178507-stm32butterfly2.html) board.
 Although it is a huge improvement over Arduino boards, it still does not allow a parallel transfer of three 32-bit inputs.
 Theoretically with this MCU it should be possible to transfer three half precision floating point numbers using separate ports, but the board layout and built-in features make such solution impossible as there are *only* four 8-bin GPIO headers (10-pin, with GND and +3.3V).
-Finally the input is transferred in four reads.
+Finally, the input is transferred in four reads.
 Every second 8 of the 32 bits of each of the three inputs are read from the respective pins (see [the next section](#solution-details) for details).

-The inital solution to the problem with possible outputs was use of an LCD display (16x2 was assumed).
-Parts of the code were written with a 16x2 display in mind, but, unfortunately, such display was not avilable during prototyping.
-Hopefully, the board had a feature which could be used instead - an SD card slot.
+The initial solution to the problem with possible outputs was to use an LCD display (16x2 was assumed).
+Parts of the code were written with a 16x2 display in mind, but, unfortunately, such display was not available during prototyping.
+Fortunately, the board had a feature which could be used instead - an SD card slot.
 Although the output couldn't be read immediately, the SD card was a good idea, since huge[^huge] amounts of data can be written to it and stored for a long time.

-[^huge]: Compared to 32 characters displayed on a 16x2 display even 512 MB is huge as it allows hundreds of milions characters to be stored.
+[^huge]: Compared to 32 characters displayed on a 16x2 display even 512 MB is huge, as it allows hundreds of millions characters to be stored.

 # Solution details